RamMohanReddyK/SQL-Case-Studies/README.md

 # SQL-Case-Studies
-All the SQL Case Studies and Profiling_Analysis For Data Science and Data Analytics
+SQL Case Studies and Profiling_Analysis For Data Science and Data Analytics